If you’re thinking of buying a Protective Life Insurance policy, you need to read my review first!

 Rating companies specialize in performing a detailed analysis of the financial stability of these companies every year.
 They also provide valuable information as to whether these strengths will carry forward into the immediate future.

 In a nutshell, I am sure you would like to know how Protective Life Insurance is rated in the grand scheme of things?
-Here are the results taken from a snapshot of their website as of June 27, 2016:
+Here are the results are taken from a snapshot of their website as of June 27, 2016:

 Upon review, it’s pretty clear that Protective Life Insurance is a financially secure company with tremendous assets to back up any claims that may be made.
 I see no problem whatsoever recommending this company for your life insurance needs.